Last Updated on November 6, 2021

 Meeting the Weavers of Gualaceo

-We got on our way as the other tourists wandered about the little room where shawls were piled on the table, not only because neither my wife or I had any need for one, but because Cecilia also wanted to show us the orchid farm that was further on.
+We got on our way as the other tourists who had come to Gualaceo wandered into the little room where shawls were piled on the table.
+We left not only because neither my wife or I had any need for one, but because Cecilia also wanted to show us the orchid farm that was further on.
 The farm also turned out to be much more interesting than we had ever expected.

 An Incredibly Interesting Orchid Farm

-It was a non-descript from the outside, the kind of place I likely would never have stopped at if I was just driving by.
-I guess I had been think there would be flower fields, but the entire complex was contained in a series of small greenhouses.
+It was a non-descript from the outside, the kind of place I likely would never have stopped at if I was just driving by touring Gualaceo.
+I guess I had been thinking there would be flower fields, but the entire complex was contained in a series of small greenhouses.

 Orchids, as we soon realized, are big business.
 I remember back in the mid-1970s being told by an orchid expert that there were then 3,000 or so varieities of the plant in the world at that time.
 Today there are more than 30,000 species and the farm was working with 14,700 of them.

-It was a fascinating afternoon for us, not only for going to two places we likely never would have considered, but also because along the way we got a look at a slice of local life we never would have found otherwise.
+It was a fascinating afternoon in Gualaceo for us since we visited two places we likely never would have considered.
+In addition, we also experienced a slice of local life we never would have found otherwise.